brunopenso/awscognitodemo-webapp/README.md

 Branch: SimpleTestEmailFacebook

 Summary: Used the SimpleTestEmailOnly as base to add google and facebook authentication.
 You can compare both branch and see that there aren`t any code changes.
 It is just a matter of doing some configuration on Cognito, Facebook and Google.

+## Option 4

+Branch: CallAwsResources

+Summary: Used the SimpleTestEmailFacebook as base to add information and code changes on how to get API from the API Gateway secure with the token generated and how to call a S3 API exchanging the cognito token to a AWS STS token